famake3/artnet-rpi-dotstar/README.md

 (https://www.raspberrypi.org/) running Linux.
 May work with other LED strips and computers.

 In the meantime, see https://github.com/adafruit/Adafruit_DotStar_Pi.
+The code is based on this library, but optimised for just serving Art-Net.